awsdocs/amazon-athena-user-guide/doc_source/show-databases.md

 ## Parameters<a name="parameters"></a>

 **\[LIKE 'regular\_expression'\]**
 Filters the list of databases to those that match the `regular_expression` you specify\.
-Wildcards can only be `*`, which indicates any character, or `|`, which indicates a choice between characters\.
+Wildcards can only be `*`, and need to be preceded by `[a-z0-9]`, which indicates any character in the range a to z and 0 to 9, or `|`, which indicates a choice between characters\.

 ## Examples<a name="examples"></a>